linxinliu241/kkbox-churn-project/README.md

-# Loyal Customers vs. Ghost Accounts: A Machine Learning Framework for Predicting User Retention and Churn on KKbox
+# Loyal Customers vs. Ghost Accounts
+## A Machine Learning Framework for Predicting User Retention and Churn on KKbox